Psychological biblical criticism: The world in front of the text

 How do I approach the text?
 What does the text ask of me?
 How do I respond to it?
 What meaning do I give to this relationship?
 The world in front of the text discusses the interplay between the text before our very eyes and the eisegetical processes that take place within our mind.
 In this exchange the interest is not in the psychological world of the writer, or the original meaning of the text and the characters displayed, but in how the reader manipulates, interprets, and is filled by the text; how they make it relevant to their lives, how it "speaks" to them, and how this relationship reflects their personal world (Rollins 1983: 97–100; Kille, 2001: 25–27; 2004: 27–29).

 The Bible and psychology in transition

 A psychological study of the hermeneutical levels of religious texts has the capability of granting a better understanding not only of the text itself, but also of the mind that produced it, the mind that it describes, and the mind that interacts with it.
 This knowledge has promise for interdisciplinary application as well, by informing the field of religious studies, the psychotherapeutic encounter, and the psychology of religion.
 Hence, proponents of psychological biblical criticism argue that it has the potential of crossing the gap between psychology and religion, providing a platform for dialogue without reducing religion to mere drives and internal objects, but by discussing the aspects of this very human mode of meaning (Ellens, 2004).

+Recent work and case studies

+Recent scholarship continues to apply psychological theory to biblical motifs and narratives.
+For example, Gili Kugler (2023), in When Psychology Meets the Bible, interprets prophetic and Deuteronomic portrayals of God as Israel’s father through the lens of narcissistic parenting.
+She argues that Israel is depicted as a “golden child,” favored yet subject to conditional love and high expectations, while surrounding nations are depicted as “rejected siblings.”
+In this framework, Kugler demonstrates how this metaphorical family dynamic reveals the psychological groundwork of the biblical concept of chosenness, contrasted with the rejection and hostility directed toward Israel’s “brother” Edom; both dynamics are examined through psychological theories of narcissistic parenting and pathological sibling rivalry.

+Other scholars in psychological biblical criticism have similarly examined themes such as grief, trauma, divine anger, or moral development in various biblical narratives.